pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedWithGitRepo.md

         docker-compose up -d
         ```

-        The full set of our DevOps images is automatically pulled from our repository if you haven't already pulled the images from [Docker Hub](https://hub.docker.com/u/pingidentity/).
+        The full set of our product images is automatically pulled from our repository if they have not previously been pulled from [Docker Hub](https://hub.docker.com/u/pingidentity/).

-    1. To display the logs as the stack starts, enter:
+    1. To display the logs as the stack starts, run:

         ```sh
         docker-compose logs -f
         ```

-        Enter `Ctrl+C` to exit the display.
+        Enter `Ctrl+C` to exit displaying the logs.

     1. To display the status of the Docker containers in the stack:

-       Choose from:

-       * Enter `docker ps` (enter this at intervals).
+           * Run `docker ps` (manually run this at intervals)  OR
-       * Enter `watch "docker container ls --format 'table {{.Names}}\t{{.Status}}'"`.
+           * Run `watch "docker container ls --format 'table {{.Names}}\t{{.Status}}'"`.

            For more information, see the [Docker Compose Documentation](https://docs.docker.com/compose/).

-1. Sign on to the management consoles for the products.
+1. These are the URLs and credentials to sign on to the management consoles for the products:

     | Product | Connection Details |
     | --- | --- |